Guide

 How can I get financing?

-This is probably one of the first questions that comes to mind for anyone planning to start an outpatient practice—and it’s often the obstacle that keeps folks from making the leap in the first place.
+This is probably one of the first questions that comes to mind for anyone planning to start a physical therapy clinic—and it’s often the obstacle that keeps folks from making the leap in the first place.
 However, with a little proactive effort—and maybe just a tiny bit of luck—you can obtain the funding you need to get your practice-ownership dreams off the ground.
 Here’s how to make it happen in four steps:

 1. Take stock of your expenses.